Do you want a good website?

 If you consider that 75% of judgments about your website’s credibility are based on the site’s aesthetics, it’s important that you strategically create a website design that prioritizes informative, actionable content, good navigation, concise information and an emphasis on what’s above the fold.

-With this recipe for success, you’ll have a great website – not 'just a website.'
+Follow these website design tips and you’ll have a great website – not "just a website."

 The top four website design tips are to: